Is a Correction Looming Ahead for Agenus Inc. (AGEN)

 Sponsored

+The average price from analysts is $10.00, which is $6.97 above the current price.
 AGEN currently public float of 226.93M and currently shorts hold a 8.23% ratio of that float.
-Today, the average trading volume of AGEN was 4.41M shares.
+Today, the average trading volume of AGEN was 4.38M shares.

 AGEN’s Market Performance

-AGEN stocks went down by -5.04% for the week, with a monthly jump of 9.59% and a quarterly performance of -43.46%, while its annual performance rate touched -0.62%.
-The volatility ratio for the week stands at 6.70% while the volatility levels for the past 30 days are set at 6.52% for Agenus Inc..
-The simple moving average for the period of the last 20 days is -4.39% for AGEN stocks with a simple moving average of -28.28% for the last 200 days.
+AGEN stocks went down by -12.68% for the week, with a monthly drop of -5.61% and a quarterly performance of -46.37%, while its annual performance rate touched -6.19%.
+The volatility ratio for the week stands at 7.47% while the volatility levels for the past 30 days are set at 6.43% for Agenus Inc..
+The simple moving average for the period of the last 20 days is -8.75% for AGEN stocks with a simple moving average of -32.13% for the last 200 days.

 Analysts’ Opinion of AGEN